germainelry/TDP-LLM-Chatbot/README.md

 # Cross-Regional Customer Service Chatbot

 A multilingual AI Chatbot that incorporates NLP to offer personalised customer service for banking clients across various regions.
-This chatbot, once deployed, will be able to operate 24/7 and service clients from anywhere around the globe.
+Once deployed, this chatbot will be able to operate 24/7 and service clients from anywhere around the globe.
 It is capable of handling matters ranging from routine inquiries to transaction assistance.

 ## Problem Statement